 Fall baking!
 Is there anything better?!
 Say hello to this easy, flavorful Pumpkin Dump Cake recipe.
 This easy cake recipe features a boxed spice cake mix with a creamy pumpkin layer (we use canned pumpkin puree), warm spices, and lots of chopped pecans and chocolate.
 It is a pumpkin lovers dream come true, and would be perfect for any fall gathering!

 It’s exactly what it sounds like: Take all the ingredients for the cake, dump them together into a pan or dish, then bake with melted butter.
-In our other dump cake recipes, we put fruit on the bottom, which becomes soft and sweet.
-For this pumpkin version, we’re making a creamy pumpkin pie-like layer for the bottom.
+In my other dump cake recipes, I put fruit on the bottom, which becomes soft and sweet.
+For the pumpkin version, I’m making a creamy pumpkin pie-like layer for the bottom.
 It’s almost too good to eat!

 - Tastes like pumpkin pie, but with way less effort!
 Did we mention the base of the dump cake is an actual boxed cake mix?!
 The best.